COLUMN-Oil prices rise on optimism about economy in 2020: Kemp

 Crude oil traders have become progressively more bullish about the outlook for prices since the beginning of October as the trade war between the United States and China has eased, lifting concerns about a global recession.

-Deeper production cuts by Saudi Arabia and its allies in the expanded OPEC+ group of oil exporters announced at the start of this month, have probably accelerated the bullish shift.
+Deeper production cuts by Saudi Arabia and its allies in the expanded OPEC+ group of oil exporters, announced at the start of this month, have probably accelerated the bullish shift.
 But production cuts are a second-order effect.
-The rise in oil prices has been primarily driven by greater optimism about the outlook for global trade and the economy next year (https://tmsnrt.rs/2PSMGgW).
+The rise in oil prices has been primarily driven by greater optimism about the outlook for global trade and the economy next year.

 In China and India, governments have announced stimulus packages and encouraged increased bank lending to revive their economies.
 Even Germany has started to discuss using fiscal policy to stimulate more growth.
 As it enters a re-election year, the Trump administration's focus is shifting from trade war to stimulating the economy, accelerating growth and boosting jobs and wages.